tigera-solutions/tigera-eks-workshop/modules/securing-heps.md

 5. Implement a Calico policy to control access to the SSH port on EKS hosts.

+    When dealing with SSH and platform required ports, Calico provides a fail safe mechanism to manage such posrts so that you don't lock yourself out of the node by accident.
+Once you configure and test host targeting policy, you can selectively disable fail safe ports.

     ```bash
+    # deploy FelixConfiguration to disable fail safe for SSH port
+    kubectl apply -f demo/30-secure-hep/felixconfiguration.yaml

     # get public IP of Cloud9 instance
     CLOUD9_IP=$(curl -s http://169.254.169.254/latest/meta-data/public-ipv4)
     # allow SSH access to EKS nodes only from the Cloud9 instance